nickytd/k8s-light-logs/README.md

 The example here illustrates the deployment of log shippers, pipelines and backend using respective projects guidelines and brings the necessary additional resources and configurations.
 Optional components such as `prometheus` or `ingress-controller` may be installed to expose the full set of the supported scenarios.

 The purpose of the repo, as of today, is to quickly provide a logging stack for k8s clusters that later can be extended to serve `production` environments.
-For example at the moment the repo does not provide out of the box end to end `tls` encryption configurations.
-The ingress endpoints and the service monitoring are not exposed by default.
+For example at the moment the repo does not provide, out of the box, end to end `tls` encryption configurations.
+By default, the ingress endpoints and the service monitoring are not exposed .
 Those shall be added later in specific deployments.

 ## Components